hawx/guard-sass/README.md

 # Guard-Sass

-guard-sass compiles your sass (and scss) files automatically when changed.
+guard-sass compiles or validates your sass (and scss) files automatically when changed.

 ## Install